rykwan/debugging_workshop/README.md

 ## Try it yourself!

-Now that you know what breakpoints and watchpoints are and how to step into, step over, step out, and continue, try it yourself on the buggy code in file lemonadeChange_bug.cpp.
+Now that you know what breakpoints and watchpoints are and how to step into, step over, step out, and continue, try it yourself on some buggy code.
+For these exercises, it is just for practice and optional: it's not really important whether you can find or fix the bugs in these exercises, just get used to the tools so you can fix your own bugs!
+For best practice, use the debugger on your own projects and homeworks!

+## some buggy Linked List code

+Copy the code in [BUGGYscoretrackerLL.cpp](BUGGYscoretrackerLL.cpp) and try to find and fix the bugs!

+## a lemonade stand with bugs

 ![lemonade stand](images/iu.jpg)